 - Promote AICP values, including diversity and inclusion through the CM program

 - Annually evaluate CM program performance based on CM goals and corresponding metrics.

 AICP members must earn a total of 32 CM credits (1 contact hour = 1 CM credit) within their two-year reporting period.
 All AICP members have a four month-grace period following the end of their current two-year reporting period.
 During the four-month grace period, members may continue to earn and log CM credits to fulfill their reporting period requirements.

 A minimum of 1.5 CM credits must include the topic of ethics, and another 1.5 credits must be on the topic of current planning law.
 AICP members may carry over a maximum of 16 CM credits from one reporting period into the subsequent reporting period; however, any surplus ethics and planning law credits will be carried over to the next two-year reporting period as general CM credits, not law or ethics.

-AICP members who do not meet CM requirements within four years will lose AICP certification and will be obliged to seek recertification in order to regain the AICP credential.
+AICP members who do not meet CM requirements within two years will lose AICP certification and will be obliged to seek recertification within four years in order to regain the AICP credential.